nbice1/First-Order-Logic/README.md

 'F' - False

 Atomic sentences have the form P(a,b,...,s).
 This also holds of the identity predicate, e.g. =(1,1) is a sentence.
+'T' and 'F' are also treated as atomic sentences.

 Any formula with a binary connective as its main connective must be surrounded by parentheses.
 Any other formula must not be surrounded by parentheses.